The Boy Missing an Entire Type of Brain Cell

 “There wasn’t any part of the brain that wasn’t involved and affected in this child,” Bennett says.
 A part of the baby’s cerebellum jutted at an odd angle.
 His ventricles, normally small fluid-filled cavities in the brain, were too large.
 And a dense bundle of nerves that is supposed to connect the brain’s left and right hemispheres, called the corpus callosum, had entirely failed to develop.

 In petri dishes and in animals, scientists had previously observed how microglia guide developing neurons to the right locations, creating the highly organized layers that make up the brain.
 They also prune connections between neurons.
 “Things get off track pretty quickly when you start manipulating the functions of microglia,” says Stephen Noctor, a developmental neurobiologist at the University of California at Davis who was not involved in examining the boy.
-To better understand the CSF1R gene, Bennett teamed up with zebra-fish biologists who happened to be studying the same CSF1R gene behind the boy’s condition.
+To better understand the CSF1R gene, Bennett teamed up with zebra-fish biologists.
 In fish, turning off the gene disrupts a cellular pathway necessary for corpus-callosum neurons to grow in humans.

 Kim Green, a neurobiologist at the University of California at Irvine, notes that mutant mice lacking microglia have broadly similar patterns of disorganization in their brains.
 These mice models essentially predicted what would happen in a human.
 Green had just never expected to see a person without microglia.
 “It’s absolutely remarkable,” he says.